 We cook and eat most of the time on board but whenever we head ashore, we may decide to go to a restaurant together instead of cooking onboard.
-Anyone that don't feel like can stay and eat on board.
+Anyone who doesn't feel like can stay and eat on board.
 This is very individual.

 On board you will find everything needed, e.g. stove, oven, sink, and table set etc.

-On the yacht, there is always 1 or 2 toilets with hot water where you can take a shower.
+On the yacht, there are always 1 or 2 toilets with hot water where you can take a shower.
 Marinas usually have facilities of that kind but not always.

 We have a lot of water on board but it has limits so during longer passages we are very mindful of how we use water.

 There is no "profile" of people who participate in such trips.
-We are looking for easy going people that get along with other, are respectful and trustworthy, and are eager to learn & work.
+We are looking for easygoing people that get along with others, are respectful and trustworthy, and are eager to learn & work.
 The crew is always very international and you can experience different cultures.
 The age range is typically from 18 to 65.
 Some of them might be professional sailors and have lots of experience and others might not have any.
-We make sure that there is always at least two more experienced sailors in the crew.
+We make sure that there are always at least two more experienced sailors in the crew.

 Depending on the trip.
-In the course of most of offshore trips - yes.
+In the course of most of the offshore trips - yes.

 Sailing at night is a magical experience.
 If you have never sailed at night, you will be amazed by the night sky.
 The stars are so bright and there are so many of them.
-You will be able to see beautiful sunrises and sunsets, and observe a wonderful reflection of moon on the sea.
+You will be able to see beautiful sunrises, sunsets, and observe a wonderful reflection of the moon on the sea.

 Absolutely.
-If there are not bunks available in the trip, please book the trip and we will put you on a waiting list.
+If there are no bunks available on the trip, please book the trip and we will put you on a waiting list.
 No deposit is required.
 We will get back to you as soon as a bunk is available.

 If you want to stay tuned, please subscribe to our newsletter (bottom of each page).

 If you want to stay tuned, please subscribe to our newsletter (bottom of each page).
-Alternatively, just check our website for any udpates.
+Alternatively, just check our website for any updates.

 All expenses including consumables are transparent and explicitly stated in a trip description.
-The trips are non-commercial and run in friends-sailing manner.
+The trips are non-commercial and runs in a friends-sailing manner.
 We don't run a commercial venture.
 The contribution is to cover expenses for running a boat.

 The price per person is fixed even if a trip is not fully booked.

-The rest 50% is payable 35 days before start of the trip.
+- The rest 50% is payable 35 days before the start of the trip.

 All ashore trips and restaurants, travel to and from the boat as well as travel insurance are not included in the trip price.

-There are many insurance companies that specialise in maritime travel insurance.
+Many insurance companies specialise in maritime travel insurance.
 Whichever insurance you get, just double check it is regulated by the financial conduct authority of your country.
 The best consult with your insurance agent.

-Principles of social behaviour applies here that means you do not have to worry about it unless you intentionally break something on the boat (e.g. put out a cigarette on the wooden deck and make a whole because you do not care).
-In that case you will have to cover the expenses.
+Principles of social behaviour apply here which means you do not have to worry about it unless you intentionally break something on the boat (e.g. put out a cigarette on the wooden deck and make a hole because you do not care).
+In that case, you will have to cover the expenses.
 That being said this has never been an issue in the past.

 If you need to cancel the trip, contact us as soon as possible.

-For cancellations within the 35 before embarkation there will be no reeinbursment unless a replacement is found for you in which case you will be refunded the total price.
+- For cancellations within the 35 before embarkation there will be no reimbursement unless a replacement is found for you in which case you will be refunded the total price.